information about NIPT test

 Do I have to do an ultrasound with NIPT?
 Can't I just take the blood test?

-What if I change my mind about NIPT during my appointment?
+What if I change my mind about doing NIPT during my appointment or if there are other reasons why the blood test cannot be taken?

 How accurate is NIPT?

-NIPT has a sensitivity of 95%-99%.
-Ultrasound has a sensitivity of 75%-85%.
-It is important to know that one of the screening methods does not exclude the other.
-NIPT and ultrasound weeks 12-14 are different methods that complement each other and thereby increase the reliability of the fetal examination.
-In the case of a response to NIPT that shows a high probability, an invasive test is recommended to confirm or deny the result of NIPT.
-We refer to fetal diagnostics at Rikshospitalet for such examinations.
+NIPT has a sensitivity of 95%-99%, while ultrasound has a sensitivity of 75%-85%.
+It is important to understand that these screening methods are complementary and do not exclude each other.
+NIPT and the ultrasound performed between weeks 12 and 14 are distinct techniques that, when used together, enhance the reliability of fetal examinations.
+If NIPT results indicate a high probability of chromosomal abnormalities, an invasive test is recommended to confirm or refute the NIPT findings.
+For such confirmatory testing, we refer patients to the fetal diagnostics department at Rikshospitalet.

 In case of suspicion of illness or abnormalities, what happens next?